 Day 14 – Fly to Trivandrum.
 Fly from Goa.

-If you’re staying in India for just 2 weeks it will probably be cheaper to book return flights from Goa, therefore in order to catch your flight from Goa you can get an internal flight from Trivandrum to Goa which takes just 3 hours (with a stop), there are no direct flights.
+If you’re staying in India for just 2 weeks it will probably be cheaper to book return flights from Goa, therefore in order to catch your flight from Goa you can get an internal flight from Trivandrum to Goa.
 Or you could book a flight out of Bangalore and fly from Trivandrum to Bangalore and then catch your flight home.

-Overview of the Two Week South India itinerary!
+Overview of the 2 Week South India itinerary!

-To help with booking accommodation, based on the above itinerary for South India (which is the best 2 week India itinerary!) this is where you’ll spend your 2 weeks in South India:
+To help with booking accommodation, based on the above 2 Week South India itinerary, this is where you’ll spend your 2 weeks in South India:

 My related blog posts to help you plan this trip are: